mantidproject/mantid/docs/source/techniques/ISISPowder-SampleDetails-v1.rst

 center
 ^^^^^^
-The center of the sample cylinder as defined by X, Y and Z co-ordinates.
+The center of the sample as defined by X, Y and Z co-ordinates.
 This co-ordinates must be numeric.

 Example Input: